luxzg/WSL2-fixes/networkingMode=bridged.md

 `ping google.com`

 ### Example for static IP configuration
-OK now we have networking and DNS resolving working, so we can  assign IP manually, this is NOT required if your DHCP works fine, but some people prefer static IPs (me included), so I'll show that here as well.
+OK now we have networking and DNS resolving working, so we can also assign IP manually, this is NOT required if your DHCP works fine, but some people prefer static IPs (me included), so I'll show that here as well.

-- Open config file again using that WSL prompt
+- Open network config file again using that WSL prompt
 ```
-cd /lib/systemd/network/
-nano wsl_external.network
+nano /lib/systemd/network/wsl_external.network
 ```
-- Simple config contents
+- Simple config example for static IPv4 addressing:
 ```
 [Match]
 Name=eth0